Are you looking to experience the best of Budapest in one day? You’re in the right place!

 Another attraction you can’t miss on your one day in Budapest is the panoramic terrace of the basilica, which offers magnificent views of the city.
 It’s a great way to take in Budapest’s skyline and get some awesome photos of the city.

-The terrace is open from 9 am to 7 pm, and the ticket costs 3,200 Ft ($8.5 US).
-The ticket also includes access to the Treasury, where you can see some fascinating religious artifacts and relics.
+The terrace is open from 9 am to 7 pm and a ticket costs 4,300 HUF ($12 US), which also includes access to the Treasury, where you can see some fascinating religious artifacts and relics.

 Afternoon of Your One Day in Budapest